 Vehicles in Northern Ireland are usually fitted with the driver seat on the right-hand side of the vehicle and vehicles are driven on the left-hand side of the road.

 You should take time before driving off to familiarise yourself with the various controls in the vehicle especially steering, foot-pedals, gear-stick, lights, indicators and wipers.

 You should adjust things such as your seating, mirrors, lights to make sure that you can drive the vehicle safely and with comfort.

-• you must use headlights at night (between half an hour after sunset and half an hour before sunrise)
+• headlights at night (between half an hour after sunset and half an hour before sunrise)

-• you must use headlights when visibility is seriously reduced - generally to less than 100m
+• headlights when visibility is seriously reduced - generally to less than 100m

 You must not use any lights in a way which would dazzle or cause discomfort to other road users, including pedestrians, cyclists and horse riders.